Banana Watermelon Frozen Dog Treats

 Blend until smooth.

-Then pour the mixture into ice cube trays or silicone molds.
-I like to use these cute paw and bone-shaped silicone molds.
-These bone-shaped molds are also great if you want a larger treat.
+Then pour or spoon the mixture into ice cube trays or silicone molds.
+I like to use these cute paw and bone-shaped silicone molds for smaller treats, and these paw-shaped molds are also great if you want a larger treat.

 Once the molds are filled, place them into the freezer and let them set for at least 4 hours.
 I prefer to leave mine overnight to make sure they are as frozen solid as they will get.